 Murad Code Project

-One of the components of the project is the development of the Murad Code: the Global Code of Conduct for the Gathering and Use of Systematic and Conflict-Related Sexual Violence.
+One of the components of the project is the Murad Code: the Global Code of Conduct for Gathering and Using Information about Systematic and Conflict-Related Sexual Violence.
 It is named after Nadia Murad, a leading advocate for survivors of conflict-related sexual violence and other crimes, and Nobel Peace Prize laureate.
 The Murad Code was released on 13 April 2022.
-Please visit the Murad Code Project website at muradcode.com for more information on the Project and its various components, including the Murad Code (available in English, French, Spanish and Arabic), and the development of the “survivors’ perspectives” document and the “survivor’s guide”.
+Please visit the Murad Code Project website at muradcode.com for more information on the Project and its various components, including the Murad Code which is available in English, Arabic, Sorani Kurdish, Swahili, Amharic, Tigrinya, Bosnian, Ukrainian, Nepali and Bosnian.

 IICI guidelines for investigating international crimes and serious human rights violations affecting children

 IICI has started developing written guidelines for the accountability-focused investigation of genocide, crimes against humanity, war crimes and systematic and grave human rights violations against and otherwise affecting children.
 The audience of the guidelines will include international and national criminal and human rights investigators, as well as prosecutors, judges, other professionals, and policy-and law-makers.